ikedam/protractor-screenshoter-plugin/README.md

 An array of `suites` (protractor.config.suites) where the failTestOnErrorLog will run.

 Please do not specify this flag, if you want all your tests to run through this failTestOnErrorLog validation.

+### injectToHead

+HTML source to appended into `<head>` section of the report page.

+For example, you can use this to load CSS from CDN.

 # Development